wysiwys/xkbcommon-rs/README.md

  ```

- Getting keyboard symbols and updating the state:
+ ### Getting keyboard symbols and updating the state

  ```rust